ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis | Business

 Luis Felipe de Oliveira, head of the global airports association ACI, told Reuter's airports are being unfairly blamed and airlines should work harder to address queues and rising costs.
 Willie Walsh, head of the International Air Transport Association, the global airline industry group meeting in Qatar, has dismissed talk of a breakdown in air travel as "hysteria".

+"It has been bad for some consumers, and airlines and airports want to apologize for that," he told Reuters.
+"But we need to put it into context; it's not at every airport...I haven't witnessed the horror stories I read about in the press," he said on the sidelines of his group's annual meeting in Doha.

-Walsh in turn blames part of the disruption on the actions of "idiot politicians" in places like Britain where frequent changes in COVID policy discouraged hiring.
-The June 19-21 IATA meeting is expected to signal relative optimism about growth, tempered by concerns over inflation.
+Walsh has already blamed part of the disruption on the actions of "idiot politicians" in places like Britain where frequent changes in COVID policy discouraged hiring.
+The June 19-21 IATA meeting signals relative optimism about growth tempered by concerns over inflation.

 Such gatherings have for years portrayed the industry as the positive face of globalization, connecting people and goods at ever more competitive fares.
 But the European labor crisis has exposed its vulnerability to a fragile labor force, with the resulting rise in costs likely to push fares higher and add pressure for restructuring.